jmikedupont2/formal.land/blog/2024-05-10-translation-of-python-code.md

 - `Value.t` for the Python values (there is only one type for all values, as Python is a dynamically typed language),
 - `M` for the monadic expressions.

-Note that we do not need to parametrize the monad by the type of the values, as we only have one type of values.
+Note that we do not need to parametrize the monad by the type of the values, as we only have one type of value.

 ### Values